Bible Verses about Happiness and Joy

 Jesus offers his slant on being Biblically obedient.
 He says, “If you keep my commands, you will remain in my love, just as I have kept my Father’s commands and remain in his love.
 I have told you this so that my joy may be in you and that your joy may be complete.
 My command is this: Love each other as I have loved you” – John 15:10-12 (NIV).

-There is no greater place to live than in the center of God’s will.
+These Bible verses prove there is no greater place to live than in the center of God’s will.
 There is no way to be in the center of his will without living according to the word of God.
 An honest Biblical life leads to a joyful life.

 8. Joy comes when we continually praise what God has already done.